Do you want to see a real-life SEO writing example to inspire your content marketing?

 Without them your prospects of ranking are low.

-Therefore, I manually built 5 backlinks over a month.
+Therefore, I manually built 5 high quality backlinks within one month through guest posting.
+Once the post got to the front page I stopped.
 The average Ahrefs DR of the target sites was 48.8.

 Once the post gained momentum and rose to the top, people began linking to it organically.
 Backlinks ballooned into the hundreds.